openheartmind/WISDOM-Backend-MVP/README.md

 npx supabase db reset
 ```

-After resetting the database, all data will be removed and you will need to recreate the tables by running the migration again.
-Best to run the generate command as well to make sure all the latest schema changes are present -
+After resetting the database, all data will be removed and you will need to recreate the tables by running the migration again -

 ```
 npx drizzle-kit migrate